-I have written numerous letters to other people who have greatly hurt me, but I have yet to write a letter to the person I feel has hurt me the most.
+I have written numerous letters to others who have significantly hurt me, but I have yet to write a letter to the person I feel has hurt me the most.

 That person is me.

 For years I have “punished” myself for things that were not my fault.
-Its been hard for me to keep in mind that when bad things were happening to me, I was between the ages of 7 and 11.
-U have blamed myself for years for the people around me dying.
-I have blamed myself for not being there for them while they are dying.
-Like for goodness sake, Sarah, you were like 9.
+It has been hard to remember that when bad things were happening to me, I was between the ages of 7 and 11.
+I have blamed myself for years for the people around me dying.
+I have blamed myself for not being there for them while they die.
+Like, for goodness sake, Sarah, you were like 9.
 It is not your responsibility to take care of people who are dying.

-When my dad got divorced for a second time, we had just moved, and we were tight on money.
-It is not that my dad was not making enough, it was because he was giving a good chunk of his money to his ex-wife.
-So, I started skipping meals just to make sure everyone else had enough to eat.
-When I would eat, my brother would make comments on my weight or how much I was eating.
-That’s when I stopped eating for weeks at a time and started working out six days a week.
+When my dad divorced for a second time, we had just moved, and we were tight on money.
+It is not that my dad was not making enough.
+It was because he gave his ex-wife a good chunk of his money.
+So, I started skipping meals to ensure everyone had enough to eat.
+When I ate, my brother would comment on my weight or how much I was eating.
+I stopped eating for weeks and started working six days a week.

 After over a year of doing that

-I finally realized that it wasn’t my responsibility to make sure everyone was eating.
-It was my fathers, and he was incredibly absent at that time.
+I finally realized that it wasn’t my responsibility to ensure everyone ate.
+It was my father’s, and he was incredibly absent then.
 So I slowly started eating again.
-I have better eating habits now, but I still have my days where I feel I shouldn’t be eating.
-To this day, if I have to get weighed, I can’t look at the scale because If I see what it says I will spiral.
+I have better eating habits now, but I still have days when I feel I shouldn’t be eating.
+To this day, if I have to get weighed, I can’t look at the scale because If I see what it says, I will spiral.

 Around that same time, my dad was incredibly absent.
-All of the cooking, cleaning, and children basically came my responsibility.
-I was basically the parent in the household.
-I juggled all of my responsibilities at home, schoolwork, and band.
+All of the cooking, cleaning, and children became my responsibility.
+I was the parent in the household.
+I juggled all of my duties at home, schoolwork, and band.

-About the only thing I remember from this period of my life is being incredibly exhausted.
+The only thing I remember from this period of my life is being incredibly exhausted.
 It was at this time sister would hardly sleep.
 And she became violent.
-So I would wake up at three in the morning to her punching me in the face or her pulling my hair.
-I remember countless morning of me just crying because was so tired and in pain.
+So I would wake up at three in the morning to her punching me in the face or pulling my hair.
+I remember the countless morning of me just crying because I was so tired and in pain.

 That was a super dark time in my life.

 I feel guilty when I go out while she’s at the house.
-Also, I feel anxious that something bad is going to happen to her while I am gone.
+Also, I feel anxious that something terrible will happen to her while I am gone.
 I feel like I have been better about leaving her home, so that is a step in the right direction.

 Then, I guess the last piece of this story is about the shooting.
-I remember that morning going into the band room with my friends and I stood across the room from him and I just stared at him.
+I remember that morning going into the band room with my friends.
+I stood across the room from him and just stared at him.
 The atmosphere that morning felt off.

 I used to blame myself for not talking to him that morning.
-I used to think that if I had just talked to him, that he wouldn’t have killed two people.
+I used to think that he wouldn’t have killed two people if I had just talked to him.
 That was his choice, not mine.
 It’s not my fault.
 It’s not my fault.
 It is not my fault.
 After a while of repeating that to myself, I finally believed it.